 Mr. LaBoon stated that the BCCA media blitz has proven to be quite successful and that due to the amount of local media advertising bought by Messrs.
 John Nau and Bob Zincke, (Silver Eagle Distributing and Kroger respectively), that advertising rates were able to be leveraged.
 Mr. LaBoon then called on Mr. John Nau for a report on the media campaign.
 Mr. Nau reported that over $1 million had been raised to be used for the ads.
 Over eight hundred ads appeared.
 Various spots were targeted to specific audiences in various markets.
 Also included in the campaign blitz was the print media which covered an eight-county region.
 Additionally, Land Commissioner David Dewhurst approved over $150,000 in funds for use by the BCCA to further the public education campaign.
 Mr. LaBoon thanked Mr. Nau for his report and in particular thanked Messrs.
 Nau and Zincke for their extraordinary efforts with the media campaign.

 In the absence of Mr. Steve Letbetter, chairman of the Transportation and Infrastructure Advisory Committee, the chairman asked Mr. Kollaer to give the report.
 Mr. Kollaer reported on the TRIP 2000 report stating that it is expected to be on compact disk by mid-May and also available of the Partnership’s web site at www.houston.org.
 Mr. Kollaer asked Mr. Jim Royer, chairman of TRIP 2000 for additional comments.
-Mr. Royer stated that they are off to a very good start and will work harder with the TxDOT commissioners to ensure mobility in the region.
+Mr. Royer stated that the report has been well received by many outside the Partnership, and that they will work harder with the TxDOT commissioners to ensure increased investment in the region.

 Mr. Kollaer then updated the board on transportation conformity reporting that the first settlement offered by the Environmental Defense and the Sierra Club was rejected by the EPA.
 However, the EPA has proposed a settlement that would find moot the current lawsuit filed.
-The EPA is proposing to revise the conformity process.
-The proposal is to review the SIP and the Motor Vehicle Emission Budget.
+The EPA is proposing to revise the conformity process later this year.
+The proposal is to have a concurrent review of the SIP and the Motor Vehicle Emission Budget.
 The region would have to demonstrate attainment by 2007.
 The analysis for this would be due to the EPA before June 2002.

 Mr. Kollaer reported that in regard to water supply issues, a possible deal is being negotiated between the North Harris County Regional Water Authority and a group owning water rights on the Brazos River.
 Supposedly, this would be less costly than purchasing the water from the City of Houston.
-However, it would require a twenty-four mile pipeline and pumping stations to deliver adequate gallons to North Harris County.
-Negotiations continue, however all water providers are expected to submit a groundwater reduction plan before January 2003.
+However, it would require a twenty-four mile pipeline and pumping stations to deliver adequate water supply to North Harris County.
+Negotiations continue, however all water providers must submit a groundwater reduction plan before January 2003.
 Mr. LaBoon thanked Mr. Kollaer for the report.

 The chairman next called on Mr. Charlie O’Connell, vice chairman of the Government Relations Advisory Committee, in the absence of Mr. Bill Wise who serves as the chairman.
 Mr. O’Connell remarked on the very successful meeting with Governor Perry stating that it not only builds an excellent working relationship with the Governor and his staff, but it is also good for the state for the Governor to see first hand the many common goals Houston has with other parts of the state.